asemsey/42_mastery/ft_ls/notes.md

 # ft_ls

 **TO-DO**
+- merge_sort still incorrect and sloppy, see logs
 - function for formatting column sizes (bytes, links, usernames) -> keep a var of longest element in column and extend strings to that length
+- add 'total x' to top of long format
 - write tests!!!

 ## about ls